Pretend

 A Tag Box contains all of the tags that have been assigned to an item.
 While in “List” view in the Items Panel, double-click on any item’s tag to open its Tag Box.
 Any current tags assigned to that item will be displayed in the box.

-Within the Tag Box of an item, you can add or remove any tags by simply hitting the “Delete” key or typing in whichever tag you’d like to add.
+Within the Tag Box of an item, you can add a tag by simply clicking in the box and typing in whichever tag name you’d like to add.
 If the added tag doesn’t exist, it will create a new tag container for it in your Tags Panel, but if it does, an auto-complete list of tags will appear as you type a tag name.

-You can also select an item in your Library, then click on the “Tags” tab of your Inspector to open that item’s Tag Box.
+You can also select an item in your Library, then click on the “Tags” tab of the item's Inspector to open that item’s Tag Box.

 Removing a Tag from an Item